 After hours.
 I noticed that after hours the pedestrianised roadways around the market came alive with jewelry and clothing sellers, obviously those people wanting to avoid the cost of an actual stall – and lots of them had great stuff.
 Although the markets are supposed to close at 7pm, I found when we left around 9 they was still a bit of action.

-- Bargain.
-Although not entirely perfect, the universal ‘divide the first offer by two and then expect to pay 25% more on top of that’ is a pretty safe bet (ie original price is 100, offer 50, pay around 75), although the rules of ‘dont let your eagerness show , ‘know the most you will pay’ and ‘be prepared to walk away’ are also useful.
+Bargain.
+Although not entirely perfect, the universal ‘half the first offer and then expect to get to somewhere around 2/3 0 3/4’ is a pretty safe bet, although the rules of ‘dont let your eagerness show , ‘know the most you will pay’ and ‘be prepared to walk away’ are also useful.

 For those of you who are interested in what I picked up, I bought a whole heap of high waisted Levi’s which will be perfect for turning into cut offs and embellishing for summer, two totally out there bomber jackets, a vintage nike logo tee and a mickey mouse tee.
 I could have bought so much more but I would have needed a forklift to get it home.
 If you’ve been to the market and have some insight, I would love to hear!